Eaton, Nottinghamshire

 Eaton is a village and civil parish in Nottinghamshire, England.

+Geography

-According to the 2001 census it had a population of 105, increasing to 233 at the 2011 Census.
-It is located 2 miles south of Retford, on the A638 road.
+According to the 2001 census it had a population of 105, increasing to 233 at the 2011 Census. and 111 in 2021.
+It is located 2 miles south of Retford, on the A638 road, the former Great North Road.

+History

 All Saints' Church was completely rebuilt in 1860 in Decorated style.

+1955 Gloster Meteor crash

+On Friday 1 April 1955, Gloster Meteor 'WL474' crashed at Eaton Corner, 30 yards from the main road, now the A638.
+The Meteor aircraft was from RAF Gamston and RAF Worksop.
+Fire engines attended from Tuxford and Retford.
+The two aircrew were both killed.